Last updated July 2026

 Agent safety & architecture

-| Safety model | Read-only by design.
-Cannot modify anything. | Campaigns created PAUSED.
+| Safety model | Built as a data connector, not an ads manager.
+Basic write actions have no review step. | Campaigns created PAUSED.
 Agent can activate them.
 No approval workflow. |

-| Draft system | Not applicable (read-only) | No |
+| Draft system | No draft workflow | No |

-| Agent can touch live account | No | Yes (creates PAUSED entities, can activate them) |
+| Agent can touch live account | Yes, for its small set of basic actions (pause, budget).
+No approval step. | Yes (creates PAUSED entities, can activate them) |

 | Compliance | SOC 2 Type II, GDPR, CCPA | First-party OAuth scopes |